 Play can create a joyful body so for any starting point, what better place to be.

-Play is an essential to children’s development but also to non-verbal forms of process.
+Play is essential to children’s development but also to non-verbal forms of process.
 Whilst as adults we can be discouraged against our ‘childlike’ selves, this embodiment of potential is an exciting one.

 GENDER – PANEL DISCUSSION

 Wednesday 20/02/2019, 6pm